-- 2. If a person bathed from major ritual impurity, but did not perform ablution, the bath will suffice. - On the authority of 'Aaishah 1/4, "The Messenger of Allaah did not perform ablution after bathing."
-Ibn 'Umar 🖑 said to a man who had told him that he performed ablution after bathing, "You went too far."
+- 2. If a person bathed from major ritual impurity, but did not perform ablution, the bath will suffice. - On the authority of 'Aaishah ^(a), "The Messenger of Allaah did not perform ablution after bathing."
+Ibn 'Umar ^(a) said to a man who had told him that he performed ablution after bathing, "You went too far."
 This is the opinion of the majority.
 Al-Albaani commented that some scholars said it is not sufficient, they said that you need to bathe and perform ablution, as was the opinion of Abu Thowr and Daawud.
 Ibn Hazm and Al-Albaani are in agreement with the majority.

 - 3. It is allowed for a person in a condition of major ritual impurity or a menstruating woman to remove their hairs, cut their nails, go to the markets, and so on, without any dislike. - On the authority of 'Ataa , such people can get cupped, cut their nails and their hair, and that this is allowed even if he (or she) has not performed the regular ablution."
 (Recorded by Al-Bukhaari) - 4.
 One may enter a public bathroom as long as he keeps his private parts from being seen, and he does not look at others' private parts.
 Ahmad said, "If you know that everyone inside the bathroom is wearing a loincloth, you may enter.
 If not, then don't enter."
-The Prophet said, "A man should not look at another man's 'aurah private parts, and a woman should not look at another woman's 'aurah private parts."
-There is no problem with mentioning Allaah 's aname in the public baths, as mentioning the name of Allaah under any circumstances is good, since there is no text prohibiting it.
-The Messenger of Allaah wurder allaa wurder allaah wurder allaa wurder allaah wurder allaah wu - 5.
+The Prophet a said, "A man should not look at another man's 'aurah private parts, and a woman should not look at another woman's 'aurah private parts."
+There is no problem with mentioning Allaah's aname in the public baths, as mentioning the name of Allaah and a used to remember Allaah and under all circumstances. - 5.
 There is no problem in drying one's self with a towel or other cloth after performing ablution or bathe during the summer or winter. - 6.
 It is permissible for a man to use the water left over by a woman and vice-versa.
-This is derived from the fact that it is permissible for them to bathe from the same container. - On the authority of Ibn 'Abbaas , some of the Prophet 's wives were bathing in a container.
-The Prophet came and performed his ablution or bathed from it.
+This is derived from the fact that it is permissible for them to bathe from the same container. - On the authority of Ibn 'Abbaas ^(), some of the Prophet's ^() wives were bathing in a container.
+The Prophet ^() came and performed his ablution or bathed from it.
 They said to him, "I was in a condition of major ritual impurity."
 He said, "The water does not become impure."
-(Recorded by Ahmad, Abu Daawud, An-Nasaa'i and At-Tirmidhi, who called it fair authentic) 'Aaishah 1 used to wash with the Messenger of Allaah 1 from one container, and they would take turns taking water until he said, "Leave some (water) for me!
-Leave some (water) for me."

-- 7. It is prohibited to bathe in the nude in front of people.
+(Recorded by Ahmad, Abu Daawud, An-Nasaa'i and At-Tirmidhi, who called it fair authentic) 'Aaishah ^() used to wash with the Messenger of Allaah ^() from one container, and they would take turns taking water until he said, "Leave some (water) for me!
+Leave some (water) for me." - 7.
+It is prohibited to bathe in the nude in front of people.
 It is forbidden to uncover one's 'aurah.
 If you cover it with some clothes, it is permissible.
-Faatimah would cover the Messenger of Allaah with a piece of cloth when he bathed.
+Faatimah 100/100 would cover the Messenger of Allaah with a piece of cloth when he bathed.
 If one bathes in the nude, far away from the people, it is not prohibited.
-The Prophet's Musa (Moses) and Ayyub (Job) did so, as Al-Bukhaari, Ahmad, and An-Nasaa'i recorded. - On the authority of Abu Hurairah (4)/(2), the Prophet (4)/(2) said, "When Ayyoub was bathing while naked, golden locusts began to fall on him and Ayyoub began to collect them in his garment.
+The prophets Musa (Moses) and Ayyub (Job) did so, as Al-Bukhaari, Ahmad, and An-Nasaa'i recorded. - On the authority of Abu Hurairah 4, the Prophet said, "When Ayyoub was bathing while naked, golden locusts began to fall on him and Ayyoub began to collect them in his garment.
 His Lord called to him, 'O Ayyoub!
 Have We not made you wealthy enough not to need what you see?'
 He said, 'Yes, indeed, by Your might, but I still need Your blessing.'"
 (Recorded by Ahmad, Al-Bukhaari, and An-Nasaa'i)